Vision-Software-LLC/Vision-UI/Documentation.md

 --[[

+Text = Input label text
-Text = Input box name/text
+Default = Input box placeholder text
-ValueOnly = True ~ Only accept values in the input box.
+IntOnly = True ~ Only accept values in the input box.
 False ~ Accept values and letters.
 Callback = The function executed when focus is lost from the textbox (Enter is pressed or user clicks off).

 ]]